How to Create Table in MySQL

 table_nameIt defines the name of the new table that we want to create.

-columnIt defines the name of the columns or the fields that we want to define in our new table.
+columnIt defines the names of the columns or the fields that we want to define in our new table.

-datatypeIt defines the type of the data we can store in the column or fields such as int, float, char, etc
+datatypeIt defines the type of data we can store in the column or fields, such as int, float, char, etc

-table_constraintsIt is used to define the constraints if we used it in the new table.
+table_constraintsIt is used to define the constraints if we use it in the new table.

-Step 1 First open the MySQL console and write down the password If we have it during installation time.
+Step 1: First, open the MySQL console and record the password if you have it from the time of installation.

 how to create table MySQL